 - Munch produced a series of paintings and lithographs on the subject of puberty combined with feelings of depression and anxiety.
 A young naked girl sits with her legs pressed together and with a dark, ominous shadow behind her.
-The painting is often interpreted as a symbol of anxiety and fear of her awakening sexuality. - · Munch had lost his virginity to his cousin's wife when he was 22 and afterwards never found sex a happy experience as it had become associated with guilt. - (CLICK) Munch may have been inspired by this earlier work by Félicien Rops (pronounced 'fay-lee-ci-en, Rops rhymes with shops), The Most Beautiful Love of Don Juan (Le Plus Bel Amour De Don Juan).
+The painting is often interpreted as a symbol of anxiety and fear of her awakening sexuality. - Munch had lost his virginity to his cousin's wife when he was 22 and afterwards never found sex a happy experience as it had become associated with guilt. - Munch wished to avoid copying this work by Félicien Rops, Le Plus Bel Amour De Don Juan (The Most Beautiful Love of Don Juan).